executors/executors/README.md

     auto my_executor = ...;
     for_each(execution::par.on(my_executor), vec.begin(), vec.end(), my_task);

-**Executor customization.** Executor categories require executor types to provide member functions with expected semantics.
+**Executor customization points.** Executor categories require executor types to provide member functions with expected semantics.
 For example, the executor category `OneWayExecutor` requires an executor type to provide the member function `.execute(f)`, which may or may not block its caller pending